mds1/auction-house/README.md

 > Allow for the splits contract to split both ETH and / or ERC20 tokens.

 When creating a new `Splitter`, you specify the `auctionCurrency` as an input.
-When set to `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`, the `Splitter` knows that ETH is used as the auction current.
+When set to the zero address, the `Splitter` knows that ETH is used as the auction current.
 For any other address an ERC20 token is assumed.

 > To simplify the scope of the contract, each split should only be used once, and for a specific auction.